wisdown/core-code-from-scratch-readme/Challeng-weeks/week-11.md

 <details>
 <summary>Is the client-server model applicable only to the Web? </summary>
 <p align = justify>

+No, a local network can also be applied

 1. Can you mention any other example of this model outside the Web?

+- printer resources can also be shared on a network
 </p>
 </detatils>
 </li>